 - Ask about safety procedures and how an accident might be handled.
 What will happen if your child is hurt or becomes ill while at the center?
 Will you be called or notified before you arrive to pick up your child?

 - Ask about fees and payment deadlines.
-Is a deposit or registration fee required, and is it refundable?
+Is a deposit required, and is it refundable?
 Are fees charged if a parent is late picking up a child?
 Are there extra charges for any activities?
 Are meals and transportation offered?
 Is financial assistance available?

 - Make sure the center or day care home is clean, with enough space for children to play and adequate safety equipment.

-- Ask for references and call at least three parents whose children are enrolled in the program to discuss their experiences.
+- Call at least three parents whose children are enrolled in the program to discuss their experiences.

 - Ask if your child can spend part of the day in the day care center or home before you enroll.
 Discuss the experience with the caregiver or center personnel.